SurfaceJS/surface/packages/@surface/custom-element/readme.md

 document.body.appendChild(new MyElement());
 ```

-You also can extends builtin elements using the `extends` option and the mixin `CustomElement.as`.
+You also can extends builtin elements using the `extends` option with the mixin `CustomElement.as`.

 ```ts
 import CustomElement, { element } from "@surface/custom-element";